KorfLab/IME/README.md

 presence in a) a set of proximal introns (or exons, 5' UTRs etc) and b) a set of distal introns.

+There are many different ways of defining proximal and distal (1st introns vs 5th introns, introns that start < 400 nt from the TSS vs introns that start > 600 nt etc).
+The ime_trainer.pl script can make these considerations.
+You can specify:

++ k (the word size to use)
++ proximal cutoff using nt coordinates
++ distal cutoff using nt coordinates
++ proximal cutoff using intron position
++ distal cutoff using intron position
++ require complete transcripts (those with both 5' and 3' UTRs annotated)
++ only use introns from primary isoform (defined by Phytozome as the longest transcript)

+These options let you a train an IMEter based on your specific preferences, or based on limitations in the data.
+E.g. in less well annotated genomes, there may be fewer annotated UTRs, which means that coordinate based cutoffs may be less accurate (because you may not know the true start of the transcript).

+We trained the latest version of the IMEter like so:

+	ime_trainer.pl -k 5 -p 400 -d 400 -c Athaliana_IME_intron.fa > Ath_IME_k5_400_400_complete.params

+The first three parameters (k = 5, proximal and distal cutoff = 400 nt from TSS) were the same as used in the last published version of the IMEter.
+Previously we used data from TAIR and slightly different filtering criteria.
+Here, the -c option restricts the script to only train from transcripts with 5' and 3' UTRs.
+The lack of the -i option means that we are not relying on just the primary isoform.
+If a gene has multiple transcripts, all our used to train the IMEter.

+As the script runs, it will produce some statistics:

+	transcripts:               28264
+	transcripts not counted:   5850
+	introns counted:     138144
+	introns not counted: 0
+	proximal introns:    15353
+	distal introns:      122791
+	skipped kmers:       5 maximum = YTGAT (2)

+The final parameter file will look something like this:

+	# Tue Jan  7 14:43:15 PST 2014
+	# build: ime_trainer.pl -k 5 -p 400 -d 400  Athaliana_IME_intron.fa
+	CGCCG   1.10897312057382
+	CGATC   0.921820072157225
+	CGATT   0.81969009831468
+	CGGCG   0.797696787102772
+	TAGGG   0.794118008200588
+	TCGAT   0.770999201902767
+	GATCG   0.76909931626015
+	CGTCG   0.706287329644666
+	CGAAT   0.705383772622727
+	TCGAA   0.701293730930862
+	TCCGA   0.6982803816796

+Each line shows the log-odds ratio of the frequency of the specified kmer in the proximal data set vs the distal data set.
+This file is required by the main IMEter script.

+## Generating many parameter files ##

+If you want to try lots of different parameter combinations, you can use the ime_explore_parameter_space.pl script.
+This is a wrapper script around the ime_trainer.pl script and changes several of the parameters in a set of nested loops.
+For each final combination of parameters, it runs ime_trainer.pl and produces an output file.

+It then runs the main imeter.pl script (see below) using that parameter file to score a set of wild-type Arabidopsis intron sequences for which we know (experimentally) how much they increase expression (relative to an intronless control).
+E.g.

+	ime_explore_parameter_space.pl Athaliana_IME_intron.fa db_IME_all_WT_introns.fa final_IME_scores_all_WT.tsv

++ The first argument is the input data to train from.
++ The second argument is the file of 15 introns for which we know how much the intron increases expression (if at all)
++ The third argument is the name of a final output file in which to put the IMEter scores for all introns in the test file, under all parameter combinations.

+## Running the IMEter ##

+When you have a set of parameters that you want to use, you can use these with the imeter.pl
+script:

+	imeter.pl -m Ath_IME_k5_400_400_complete.params db_IME_all_WT_introns.fa

+There are many options to further change how the IMEter scores a sequence:

+	Options:
+	  -w <int>     window size nt    [default 7]
+	  -s <int>     step size  nt     [default 1]
+	  -d <int>     donor sequence to clip [default 5]
+	  -a <int>     acceptor sequence to clip [default 10] -g <int>     minimum gap allowed between high scoring windows [default 5] -c <float>   threshold value to decide what is a high scoring window [default 1.2] -f <int>     weighting factor to penalize peaks that are further away [default 200] -m <file>    IMEter parameter file [default is to use embedded pentamers] -r           calculate score for reverse strand
+	  -o		   print GFF info of each peak

+If you do not specify a parameter file (-m option) a default set of embedded parameter values are used.
+These correspond to the following run of ime_trainer.pl

+	  ime_trainer.pl -k 5 -p 400 -d 400 -c Athaliana_IME_intron.fa > Ath_IME_k5_400_400_complete.params